 86. IRRIGATION CESS.-An irrigation cess of 6 pies in the Rupee, or 31⁄2 per cent on the wet land assessment, will give 28,613 Rupees.
 Some such cess is urgently needed, as the tanks and late years, and the establishment for the distribution of water must be largely increased in some places.
-Cowle Maniyams are granted for the repair of tanks or channels, and in the Tenkarei Talook there is Pullur Maniyam, that is, the usufruct of the scattered palmyras is granted free of tax to the Pullers or agricultural labourers, to keep the channels in order; as may be supposed.
+Cowle Maniyams are granted for the repair of tanks or channels, and in the Tenkarei Talook there is Pullur Maniyam, that is, the usufruct of the scattered palmyras is granted free of

-308 Shutters for the sluices were lately found wanting in
+508 Shutters for the sluices were lately found wanting in one talook.

-Withiu the last 2 years the parties concerned have subscribed 40,000 Rupees for the Padukudi channel, 12.000 Rupees for the Virdupatti tank, 5,000 Rupees for the Tinnevelly tank, and 2,000 Rupees for the Chintamani channel; and, as I write, the people of Kilanattum have brought 1,500 Rupees, and begged me to aid in improving their sion.
+Within the last 2 years the parties concerned have subscribed 40,000 Rupees for the Pndukudi channel, 12,000 Rupees for the Virdupatti tank, 5,000 Rupees for the Tinnevelly tank, and 2,000 Rupees for the Chintamani channel; and, as I write, the people of Kilanattum have brought 1,500 Rupees, and begged me to aid in improving their tank.

-Vide my letter to the Board No. 108 dated 6th March
+Vide my letter to the Board No. 108 dated 6th March 1868.

-almost incredible extent, as I calculate that the area under irrigation may be increased by 50 per cent.
+the area under irrigation may be increased by 50 per cent.